 Section 6: Job Qualifications

-- Education and/or equivalent combination of education and experience.
+- Include “or equivalent combination of education and experience” statement if appropriate.

-- Differentiate between what is necessary and what is desirable.
+- Differentiate between what is necessary and what is desirable /preferred.

 Section 7: Other Information